HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 Don’t add fertilizer to the newly seeded lawn until it is fully grown.
 Then, choose a good starter fertilizer to prevent or remove weeds that can develop.

-Mowing stresses the grass and limits its ability to conduct photosynthesis by reducing the surface area of the individual blades.
-While mature grass isn’t harmed by regular mowing, younger plants need to be allowed to reach a decent size before they are cut for the first time.
+While mature grass isn’t harmed by regular mowing, younger plants must be allowed to reach a decent size before being cut for the first time.

 After you have grown a beautiful lawn, learn How To Stripe Your Lawn – just like the Pros do – It’s easy!

-A) Using Sod or Lawn Repair Mix instead of Grass Seed
+1) Use Sod or Lawn Repair Mix instead of Grass Seed

 If you want to use Sod from your local Landscape Nursery or Big Box Home Improvement store, you can skip the Grass Seed only method and find a suitable sod, usually sold in 18 x 24″ strips, to grow in your new grass patch.